 But, mitts should not be overlooked.

-Mitts are amazing in extreme cold conditions or when you’ll be outside for a long time.
+Mitts are amazing in extremely cold conditions or when you’ll be outside for a long time.

 5. Increase your grip